sourcegraph/about/blogposts/2020/3.18/announcing-sourcegraph-3.18.md

 -   [Custom search pages on Sourcegraph Cloud](https://about.sourcegraph.com/blog/custom-search-pages)

-    This helps you search over code that is more relevant to you, and introduces you to interesting queries in the process.
-Additionally, communities can pick this up and have pages created specifically for them (for example, Kubernetes).
+    You can now search all of the code for several popular open-source projects, such as Kubernetes and React, on project-specific search pages.
+We know many core team members of these projects use Sourcegraph, and this will help them spread the joy of code search to more contributors.

 -   [Changelog](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@master/-/blob/CHANGELOG.md)

-    All the details for what changed and why, can be found here.
+    Here's where you'll find all the details for what changed and why.

 ## Thank you!